-It is unlikely Canada would be able or willing to supply Florida with medicines they regulate for a number of reasons.
-The population of Canada is approximately 37 million, and the population of Florida alone is approximately 21 million.
-It is impossible for the Canadian supply chain to accommodate Florida's prescription drug needs.
+It is unlikely Canada would be able or willing to supply Colorado with medicines they regulate.
+The population of Canada is approximately 37 million, and the population of Colorado, alone, is approximately 6 million.
+It is impossible for the Canadian supply chain to accommodate Colorado's prescription drug needs.
 Canada negotiates its drug prices with manufacturers at a national and provincial level for drugs dispensed to Canadians.
-There is no reason to believe that Canada will place the needs of Florida residents over the needs of Canadians and renegotiate their contracts to accommodate Florida's request.
-In addition, Canada has suffered from drug shortages in recent years and is unlikely to place its citizens at further shortage risk by assuming responsibility for a portion of the U.S. market as well.i
+There is no reason to believe that Canada will place the needs of Colorado residents over the needs of Canadians and renegotiate their contracts to accommodate Colorado's request.
+In addition, Canada has suffered from drug shortages in recent years and is unlikely to place its citizens at further shortage risk by assuming responsibility for a portion of the U.S. market as welli.

-Notably, Canadian officials have long stated they do not have the resources to regulate medicines diverted to the United States market.
+Notably, Canadian officials have long stated that they do not have the resources to regulate medicines diverted to the United States market.
 Former Health Canada Secretary Leona Aglukkaq stated in 2017, "Absent a major policy shift here in Canada, if bulk Canada-U.S. drug shipments were to become a reality, Americans could receive uncertified, uninspected, third-party drugs.
-Canada inspects drugs for its own citizens; Canadian authorities wouldn't have the ability or resources to inspect medicines destined for the United States."
+Canada inspects drugs for its own citizens; Canadian authorities wouldn't have the ability or resources to inspect medicines destined for the United Statesii."